 In 2012, the Council began a programme to replace the shallow wells in the northwest with deeper wells.
 The work is being reprioritised to reduce the risk of contamination through the more shallow wells.
-Most shallow wells will now be decommissioned by the end of March 2017.

 The Council has decided not to treat water from these shallow wells with chlorine while work is done to decommission them.